TheDiscoMole/Machine-Learning/_posts/2023-04-05-data-ingest-microservice.md

 comments: false
 ---

-This post describes the implementation basics required to write a cost-effective, high-uptime data ingestion microservice on the Google Cloud.
+This post describes the implementation basics required to write a cost-effective, high-uptime data ingestion microservice on the Google Cloud as part of a Machine Learning pipeline.
 The example will be based around consuming free weather APIs and is used to aggregate forecast data.

 Code for this post can be found **[HERE](https://github.com/TheDiscoMole/pipeline/ingest)**